 Form and Tone

 This poem, which can be read in full here, is presented in six stanzas of varying length.
-It utilises rhyme throughout the poem which helps add to the poems charming and humorous tone, coupled with the British colloquialisms, this is quite a witty piece.
+It utilizes rhyme throughout the poem which helps add to the poem’s charming and humorous tone, coupled with the British colloquialisms, this is quite a witty piece.
 It has a nice rhythm and an almost musical feel.
-Given the narrators mental state, the feelings of anger due to the end of his former relationship, it would be easy for the poem to have a sombre, morose tone.
+Given the narrator’s mental state, the feelings of anger due to the end of his former relationship, it would be easy for the poem to have a somber, morose tone.
 But it is full of positivity.
 It’s effectively a poem about the process of moving on.

 Straight away we see the use of rhyme, which not only gives the poem an attractive rhythm but helps to put across the humour.
-From this opening line one might assume the poem is going to be a sombre affair, however this is not the case.
-Note he use of colloquial language: “I’ve had an earful” clearly this person is not in a place where they are interested in love.
-This lends credence to the idea that the person has recently been through a break up.
+From this opening line, one might assume the poem is going to be a somber affair, however, this is not the case.
+Note the use of colloquial language: “I’ve had an earful” clearly this person is not in a place where they are interested in love.
+This lends credence to the idea that the person has recently been through a breakup.

 The next two lines could come across as melodramatic but the playful misspelling of marooned in order to force the rhyme gives the lines a glibness that helps us feel sorry for the character, yes he is hurt, and he is “hamming up” his feelings, but in a playful way.
 The last line of the stanza “but I’m in Paris with you” Is repeated several times and acts as a refrain.
 Could this be the narrator trying to convince themselves they are over their former lover?
 Constantly reminding themselves they are moving on.

 It could be construed that in this stanza the narrator is addressing the concerns of the person who he is with.
-Addressing his, let’s say “sexual partner” as “you” puts the reader in the shoes of this character and creates an intimacy with the narrator, of course this could be a very real intimacy!
+Addressing him, let’s say “sexual partner” as “you” puts the reader in the shoes of this character and creates an intimacy with the narrator, of course, this could be a very real intimacy!